 Superwinch purchased New England based Mercury Electric Winch and UK based FW Winches Limited (formerly Fairey Winches, a division of the company that built Spitfire warplanes during World War II).
 These acquisitions added manufacturing capabilities and expertise to Superwinch’s arsenal.
 Superwinch became an instant player in the hydraulic and worm drive winch markets, expanded reach for electric winches and became an expert in overdrive gearboxes for Toyota and Land Rover.

-Superwinch pioneered use of synthetic ropes on winches and was the first to offer a complete winch with the rope as standard.
+Superwinch pioneered the use of synthetic ropes on winches and was the first to offer a complete winch with the rope as standard.
 Citing lighter weight and increased safety, Superwinch became the first to build winches specifically made to resist the unique loading characteristics of synthetic rope.

 In 2015, Superwinch was purchased by Kinderhook Industries, a private equity firm and is currently lead by CEO and President David Burns.
 Together, the new management team opened a new design facility in Portland, Oregon and continues on a path of global expansion.